 POSITION AND BENEFITS

 The Policy Director will be based in Concord, NH.
-The position will be remote until the office re-opens after the COVID-19 pandemic.
-This position is full-time, exempt, and will pay an annual salary of $70,000-$80,000 depending on experience.
-Excellent benefits offered, including health insurance, long-term disability insurance, 401(k) retirement plan, and generous vacation, holiday, family, and medical leave policies.
-Relocation stipend for moving expenses available up to $4,000, depending on distance and number of family members, contingent on two years’ employment.
+This position is full-time, exempt, and will pay an annual salary of $75,000 to $90,000 depending on experience.
+Excellent benefits offered, including health and dental insurance, long-term disability insurance, life insurance, 401(k) retirement plan, generous vacation, holiday, family, and medical leave, and self-care leave policies, and flexible spending account.
+Relocation reimbursement for moving expenses available up to $4,000, depending on distance and number of family members, contingent on two years’ employment.

-The ACLU-NH is an equal opportunity employer that values a diverse workforce and an inclusive culture.
-The ACLU-NH encourages applications from all qualified individuals without regard to race, color, religion, gender, gender identity or expression, sexual orientation, age, national origin, marital status, citizenship, disability, veteran status, and record of arrest or conviction.
+The ACLU-NH is an equal opportunity and equity-based employer.
+We value a diverse workforce and an inclusive culture.
+The ACLU-NH encourages applications from all qualified individuals without regard to race, color, religion, sex, gender identity or expression, sexual orientation, age, national origin, marital status, citizenship, disability, previous incarceration or involvement in the criminal justice system (consistent with legal and job requirements), or veteran status.
+We provide a collegial work environment, with flexibility (subject to job requirements) and employee benefits designed to assist with personal needs and circumstances.

 ABOUT THE ACLU-NH